Latest Specification (v1.1)

 • jsonapi: an object describing the server’s implementation.

-• links: a links object related to the primary data.
+• links: a links object related to the document as a whole.

 • included: an array of resource objects that are related to the primary data and/or each other (“included resources”).